urosj/reflexive-organism-model/investigations/2025-11-CoherenceOnly-ROM.md

 The funcitonal is composed of three terms: gradient term $(\displaystyle \frac{\kappa_C}{2}\nabla_\mu C \nabla^\mu C)$, potential term $V(C)$ and metric term $\sqrt{-g[C]}d^4x$.

 Gradient term encodes spatial coherence.
 It is large if coherence varies sharply, or the field is fragmented or basins have sharp walls.
-It pushes the field toward smootha nd integrated configurations.
+It pushes the field toward smooth and integrated configurations.
 This term replaces the role of the compatibility tensor in ROM.

-Potenital term encodes intrinsic preference for certain coherence densities.
+Potential term encodes intrinsic preference for certain coherence densities.
 For example, double-well representing two stable coherence phases, or soft plateau representing multi-basin organism, or steep well of tightly integrated identity.
 This term replaces AI, EI, reserve dynamics and spark thresholding in a single scalar potential.

 The metric $g_{\mu\nu}[C]$ is induced by the coherence field itself (via the coherence tensor $K_{\mu\nu}[C]$).
 Which implies that the *geometry* of the organism is created by coherence, curvature wells are the seeds, geodesics represents the eigenmodes, and metric deformations show area of learning / growth.